 With over 5,000 reviews, 80 percent of which are five stars, these booties are a favorite of those that brave frigid temperatures each winter.
-The waterproof, seam-seeled leather and suede, padded sole bed, micro-polar lining and EVA-grade outsole results in a winter boot that withstands rain and snow alike while still being super easy to walk in.
+The waterproof, seam-seeled leather and suede, padded sole bed, micro-polar lining and EVA-grade outsole result in a winter boot that withstands rain and snow alike while still being super easy to walk in.
 Plus, reviewers praise their versatility, saying these can be worn to run errands, the office, shuffling through the snow and everything else in between.
 As one five-star reviewer states, "I wear these to walk the dog, when running errands or short casual outings and to commute to work—I even wore them all Christmas day."

-9. UGG Adirondak III Waterproof Boots
+9. Ugg Adirondak Iii Waterproof Boots

 Coziest Winter Boot

 We hate to break it to you, but the classic UGG style (you know the one) does not qualify as winter boots.
-They don’t have the traction necessary to really grip an icy sidewalk nor does the suede upper protect against moisture of any kind.
-However, if you really can’t get enough of the brand’s signature cozy lining, the Adirondak model is a much better pick as they’re rated to -32° F and come treated with a DryTech waterproof finish.
-They even held up during the polar vortex of 2019 according to one buyer.
+They don’t have the traction necessary to really grip an icy sidewalk, nor does the suede upper protect against moisture of any kind.
+However, if you really can’t get enough of the brand’s signature cozy lining, the Adirondak model is a much better pick as they're rated to -32° F and come treated with a DryTech waterproof finish.
+They even held up during the polar vortex in 2019, according to one buyer.
 “I wore them in Chicago during the Polar Vortex, -20 below temps, -35 with wind chill, two feet of snow, my feet were NEVER cold or wet.
 Incredible boots, worth the money.
 They look good with skinny pants, easy to get on and off—I love them!”

-10. L.L.
+10. L.l.
 Bean Storm Chaser Boots

 Best Insulated Boot

 Crafted with a TEK 2.5 membrane, the exclusive technology on these bad boys optimizes durability and weatherproofing—and will keep your feet toasty warm in temperatures down to -10 degrees.
-The multilugged sole offers great grip on slippery surfaces and the EVA midsole provides ample cushion for your feet.
-And thanks to the 200-gram PrimaLoft polyester mixed with the innersole that's covered in NXT, these boots offer fantastic insulation and odor management so it won't feel like your feet are suffocating each time you wear them.
+The multilugged sole offers excellent grip on slippery surfaces and the EVA midsole provides ample cushion for your feet.
+And thanks to the 200-gram PrimaLoft polyester mixed with the innersole that's covered in NXT, these boots offer fantastic insulation and odor management, so it won't feel like your feet are suffocating each time you wear them.